carpentries-incubator/scons-novice/episodes/09-conclusion.md

 ## Archiving the Makefile

-Why does the Makefile rule for the archive directory add the Makefile to our archive of code, data, plots and Zipf summary table?
+Why does the SCons task for the archive directory add the SConstruct to our archive of code, data, plots and Zipf summary table?

 :::::::::::::::  solution